StefanEcon/StefanEcon.github.io/_pages/about.md

 Hello, I am Yingrui (Stefan) Song from Washington University in Saint Louis.
 I am now a third-year Ph.D. candidate in Economics.

 My main research interest lies in macro development and growth, with specific focus on firm dynamics and structural change.
-Specifically, I am recently exploring how information friction and non-rational belief could result in misallocation of resources among firms and lead to aggregate TFP losses.
+I am recently exploring how information friction and non-rational belief could result in misallocation of resources among firms and lead to aggregate TFP losses.